top of page

 Biography

 My career is marked by a far-reaching international itinerary.
 I earned my academic degrees in Switzerland (BA, PhD), the United States (MA, PhD), and France (EMBA); conducted dissertation research in Italy, India, and Nepal; and taught undergraduate and graduate courses at universities Switzerland (Bern, Fribourg, Basel), the United States (Virginia), Israel (Jerusalem), and Australia (Sydney).
-In my adult life, I have lived in 9 different countries and have travelled to over 60.
+In my adult life, I have mastered over a dozen languages, lived in nine different countries and have travelled to over sixty.
 The people, places, and cultures that I encountered along the way have been the best education I've ever had.

 TIMELINE